Milton S. Hershey: Philanthropy

-Since Hershey and his wife could not have children, they decided to help others, establishing the Hershey Industrial School with a Deed of Trust in 1909.
+Hershey and his wife established the Hershey Industrial School with a Deed of Trust in 1909.

 In 1918, Hershey transferred the majority of his assets, including control of the company, to the Milton Hershey School Trust fund, to benefit the Industrial School.
 The trust fund has a majority of voting shares in the Hershey Company, allowing it to keep control of the company.
 In 1951, the school was renamed the Milton Hershey School.
 The Milton Hershey School Trust also has 100% control of Hershey Entertainment and Resorts Company, which owns the Hotel Hershey and Hersheypark, among other properties.
-He took great pride in the growth of the school, the town, and his business.
-He placed the quality of his product and the well-being of his workers ahead of profits.

-He was part of a forward-looking group of entrepreneurs who believed that providing better living conditions for their workers resulted in better workers…Milton Hershey conceived of building a community that would support and nurture his workers.
-Developing the community became a lifelong passion for him.

 Hershey built Hershey Cemetery on Laudermilch Road in Hershey, Pennsylvania.
 On July 31, 1923, Hershey transferred the land into a cemetery for $1.00.

 In 1935, Hershey established the M.S.
 Hershey Foundation, a private charitable foundation that provides educational and cultural opportunities for Hershey residents.
 The foundation supplies funding for three entities: the Hershey Museum and Hershey Gardens, the Hershey Theatre and the Hershey Community Archives.

 The founding of the Penn State Milton S. Hershey Medical Center occurred in 1963 when the board of the trust went to the Dauphin County Orphans Court with the cy-près doctrine (cy près is a French phrase meaning "As close as possible").
 It was a gift from the Milton Hershey School Trust to the people of Pennsylvania, with an initial endowment of $50 million and only one restriction—the hospital had to be built in Hershey.
 The hospital is a teaching hospital, with an annual budget exceeding the initial construction cost.

-The Hershey Company has continued his philanthropic ways.
-The Hershey Company helped start up Elizabethtown College's honors program.

 Close call of the Titanic

-In 1912, the Hersheys were booked to travel on the ill-fated maiden voyage of the British luxury liner RMS Titanic.
+In 1912, the Hersheys were booked to travel on the maiden voyage of the British luxury liner RMS Titanic.
 They canceled their reservations at the last minute due to business matters requiring Hershey's attention.
 The cancellation is often incorrectly attributed to Kitty Hershey falling ill, but by this time, she had been ill for several years.
 Instead, they booked passage to New York on the German luxury liner SS Amerika.
 The former Hershey Museum displayed a copy of the check Milton Hershey wrote to the White Star Line as a deposit for a first-class stateroom on the Titanic.
 This copy is now located in the archives of the Hershey Story Museum, which replaced the original Hershey Museum in 2009.